VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 autoconf
 ```

-This file is a shell script, which calls aclocal, automake, and autoconf
+This file is a shell script, which calls `aclocal`, `automake`, and `autoconf`
 command successively.
-Note that after the file being created, chmod command
+Note that after the file being created, `chmod` command
 should be run to make it into an executable.

 ```
 $ chmod +x autogen.sh
 ```

-Up to now, we can run the following command to generate the Makefile file
+Up to now, we can run the following command to generate the Makefile files
 required by the project:

 ```